arangodb/docs/3.10/index.md

 or multiple shortest paths between two vertices, can return a specified amount of paths between two vertices in order of increasing length, and supports distributed graph processing based on the Pregel framework.

-## ArangoDB as a Key-Value Database
+### ArangoDB as a Key-Value Database

+A key-value database is a database system that lets you

 _key, not BLOB